WillyMoselhy/Helpers_AzureMonitor/ReadMe.md

-# Helpers_AzureMonitor
+# Azure Monitor Helpers

-This repository provides helper scripts and utilities for working with Azure Monitor.
+This repository provides scripts and utilities for working with Azure Monitor.
 It is designed to simplify common monitoring tasks, automate data collection, and streamline integration with Azure services.

 ## Repository Structure